Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: The Temperley-Lieb algebra associated to the Coxeter group of type

 The case $i=3$ is completely analogous, while for $i \geq 4$ the result follows immediately by the trace rules. \end{proof} The following proposition deals with the second term of \eqref{iffeq}. \begin{proposition} Let $n\geq 3$.
 For all $m\in {\rm H}_n(\U,\V)$ we have that

-where $p(\U,\V,z,y)$ is a monomial in the variables $\U,\V,z, y$. \end{proposition} \begin{proof} Since the trace ${\rm Tr}$ is linear, it's enough to prove (\ref{relationtypea}) for any $m$ in the basis $\mathsf{C}_n$ from ${\rm H}_n(\U,\V)$.
-As noted earlier, we will use induction on $n$ and so we start by proving that the argument holds for $n=3$.
+where $p(\U,\V,z,y)$ is a monomial in the variables $\U,\V,z, y$. \end{proposition} \begin{proof} Since $\tau$ is linear, it's enough to prove (\ref{relationtypea}) for any $m$ in the basis $\mathsf{C}_n$ from ${\rm H}_n(\U,\V)$.
+Again, we will use induction on $n$.
+We start by proving that the argument holds for $n=3$.
 First note that